jiyuzhuang/jiyuzhuang/README.md

-### Hi there 👋
+### Hi, I'm JZ 👋

+I'am currently working on TypeScript.

 ### 🚀 Goals in 2021
-- Start to learn a new speaking language 🇯🇵;
+- Start a 🆕 speaking language 🇯🇵;
-- Learn an instrument 🎹;
+- Try an instrument 🎹;
-- Learn a programming language 👾.
+- Code in a 🆕 programming language 👾;
+- Finish climbing course 🧗🏻;
+- Buy myself a snowboard 🏂;
+- Hike in Corsica 🏝.

 <!--
 **jiyuzhuang/jiyuzhuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.